CCD729/ccd729.github.io/_pages/about.md

 Last fall, during my first term in grad school, I worked with Microsoft dev team to develop a mod for _Age of Empires 4_.
 At the same time, I helped Professor Brian Hansen's research on game audio generation with neural network processing by creating a Unity project and connecting the project to the trained model through Open Sound Control (OSC).

-On the design side, I designed game mechanics and system for my shooter game and the Age 4 mod.
+On the design side, I designed game mechanics and systems for my shooter game and the Age 4 mod.
 I also designed a level for my first Celeste mod.
-I participated in the design process in almost all my team projects.
+I love participating in the design process even if I am not the official designer of the team.

-Currently I'm learning and working on a new Unreal Engine 5.1 first-person game, and the prototype level looks good :)
+Currently I'm learning and working on a new Unreal Engine 5.1 first-person game, and a nice-looking chunk of the map has been done!
+Unreal is a powerful engine, and I will be on this project for a while :)

 For my portfolio and projects, please click [Here](http://ccd729.github.io/projects "CCD729's Projects")
 ======